- Habitability Problems

 If a government inspector notified you and landlord of the habitability problem, you do not need to wait 14 days to file suit for damages or withhold rent.

-Under NRS 118A.460, the landlord muststore and keep your property for 30 days after you leave.If youdo not retrieve the property within 30 days, the landlord can dispose of the property.
+For your other property, the landlord must store and keep your property for 30 days after you leave.If youdo not retrieve the property within 30 days, the landlord can dispose of the property.
 The landlord must provide 14 days notice before disposing of the property.
 At a minimum, however, the landlord must wait until the 30th day after you left before legally disposing of property.

 If your personal property was stolen or destroyed, you can sue the landlord in Small Claims Court for the value of the lost personal property.

 Essential personal effects includes medication, ID, clothing, baby formula, and any other important item.